oboehm/PatternTesting2/README.md

 ## Roadmap

+Version 2 was released on 05-Jan-2020.
-Version 2 is more focussed on the original vision:
+It is more focussed on the original vision:

 > PatternTesting:
 > A new type of automated testing that ensures that development patterns, best practices, architecture design are being correctly implemented.

-The plans for version 2 are:
+The difference to version 1 is:

 * foreign classes like ClasspathMonitor are moved to a separate project [ClassFish](https://github.com/oboehm/ClazzFish)
-* deprecated methods and classes will be removed
+* deprecated methods and classes are removed
-* move to JUnit 5
+* support of JUnit 5
-* switch to Java 11 (not yet done)
-* consolidation of the different document parts (not yet done)

 The runner for JUnit 4 and other outdated classes are moved to [patterntesting-compat](patterntesting-compat/README.adoc).

 ### Next Steps

-Version 2.0.0 is released on 05-Jan-2020.
-Not everything that was planned was realized.
-What needs to be done is:
+* switch to Java 11 (will come with v2.2)

-* put the documentation together in patterntesting-doc module
+* continue the documentation in patterntesting-doc module
 * complete missing functionality of the old JUnit-4 runner for JUnit 5
 * update dependencies
-* switch to Java 11